mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    :alt: Denon MC7000 BEATJUMP Mode
    :figclass: pretty-figures

-| Press and hold ":hwlabel:`SHIFT`" and then push a PAD button to jump even more beats.
+| Press and hold ":hwlabel:`SHIFT`" and then push a pad button to jump even more beats.
 | 16, 32, 64 and 128 forward on the upper row and backwards on the lower row.

 .. note::
-   If experimental features were set to `true` in the :ref:`Midiscript file<denon_mc7000_uservariables>` then the PAD LEDs counting the beat AFTER the main CUE point.
+   If experimental features were set to `true` in the :ref:`JavaScript file<denon_mc7000_uservariables>` then the pad LEDs counting the beat *after* the main CUE point.
-   This currently only works for tracks with constant beats.
-The beat grid and CUE point must be set.

 Sampler Mode (pink LED)
 -----------------------

 8 samplers can be triggered from either Deck.

-| Add samplers to the sampler bank pushing a Pad button.
+| Add samplers to the sampler bank pushing a pad button.
-| If a sampler is loaded, then another push on the Pad will play the sampler from its Cue point.
+| If a sampler is loaded, then another push on the pad button will play the sampler from its Cue point.
-| Push the Pad button again while playing will replay the sampler from Cue point.
+| Push the pad button again while playing will replay the sampler from Cue point.

-Use :hwlabel:`SHIFT` + Pad button to stop a sampler while playing or eject a sampler when stopped.
+Use :hwlabel:`SHIFT` + pad button to stop a sampler while playing or eject a sampler when stopped.

 .. figure:: ../../_static/controllers/denon_mc7000_sampler_mode.svg
    :align: left